FunkeGoodVibe/hash/cm4eqhfes000209la2hei5ae8.md

 ## Conclusion

-I personally found it very inspiring that founders Fuse ODG was able to capitalise on his *own* experience of a young black person moving from Ghana to the UK to inspire the SONA App.
-He proactively did not accept neglecting his heritage as an African as he
+I found it incredibly inspiring that Fuse ODG, one of the founders, drew from his personal experience as a young black individual moving from Ghana to the UK to create the SONA App.
+He made a conscious effort to embrace his African heritage despite the challenges of relocation.
+I appreciate that the app offers a safe platform for young people to explore African heritage.
+Witnessing a live demonstration of a solution that can positively transform young people's self-perception and boost their confidence, particularly those of black heritage, was truly impressive.
+I also love that the app is designed to be engaging and fun.
+Overall, I would rate the SONA App showcase a perfect 10/10!

-not and Andrew Hackett were able to use

-implement a solution to a problem that was authentic, very personal and has a desire to have meaningful long term impact.
-I really like that the app was designed to be fun, and used stories to draw the user to learn more in a very simple way.

-### Recap of the key findings and experiences

-### Final thoughts on the significance of SONA's App Showcase

-### Encouragement for readers to explore similar showcases or events

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1733608702459/9255464b-1396-4b84-b063-beb16f0561e0.jpeg align="center")